skip to Main Content

 Ninth Circuit ruling may help New York debtors

 Reversing its own 2010 ruling, the U.S. Court of Appeals for the 9th Circuit recently decided that debtors may seek attorney’s fees incurred while prosecuting cases related to automatic stay violations.
 These fees may be sought and recovered even after the violation has been cured.
-According to the Bankruptcy Code, debtors are allowed to recover attorney’s costs, fees and actual damages related to the violation of the stay.
+According to the Bankruptcy Code, New York debtors are allowed to recover attorney’s costs, fees and actual damages related to the violation of the stay.

 However, the 9th Circuit had originally ruled that a debtor was only entitled to fees to end the violation itself, as opposed to fees related to seeking damages.
 The case in question involved a homeowner who had his home foreclosed upon after filing for Chapter 13 bankruptcy despite making payments as required.
 A judge ordered the loan servicer to return the home to the homeowner, which the company promptly did.